 Though Singapore with all its charming attractions seems like a year-round destination, however, planning a Singapore trip with the perfect weather is tricky.
-Like its neighbours, Singapore weather is unpredictable in that its weather can fluctuate from pleasantly sunny one day to torrential downpours the next.
-It’s crucial to plan out to the best time to visit Singapore, so that the rain doesn’t put a damper on your Singapore tour plans.
+Like its neighbours, Singapore's weather is unpredictable and can fluctuate from pleasantly sunny to torrential downpours.
+It’s crucial to plan out to the best time to visit Singapore, so that the rain doesn’t spoil your Singapore travel plans.

 The best time to visit Singapore is from February to April, which is the rainy island-city’s dry season.
 There’s comparatively less rainfall during this period than at other times of the year.
 Singapore tourism sees a spike in the months of February to April as it is more comfortable to travel to the beautiful island around this time.